bbatsov/projectile/README.md

 Keybinding         | Description
 -------------------|------------------------------------------------------------
 <kbd>C-c p f</kbd> | Display a list of all files in the project.
 With a prefix argument it will clear the cache first.
+<kbd>C-c p d</kbd> | Display a list of all directories in the project.
+With a prefix argument it will clear the cache first.
 <kbd>C-c p T</kbd> | Display a list of all test files(specs, features, etc) in the project.
 <kbd>C-c p g</kbd> | Run grep on the files in the project.
 <kbd>C-c p b</kbd> | Display a list of all project buffers currently open.